-Setting up a payment gateway is essential to sell online courses successfully.
-You need to setup a solution so that you can receive payments from across the globe.
-The bottomline to the success of your online video course is your ability to monetize your content.
+Setting up a payment gateway is essential to selling online courses successfully.
+You need to set up a solution so that you can receive payments from across the globe.
+The bottom line to the success of your online video course is your ability to monetize your content.
 From our conversations with E-Learning video course creators, it is this process of setting up a payment gateway that counts as one of the most stressful aspects of selling online courses.

-In this blog we lay out how a payment gateway works, what options to consider when opting for a payment gateway to your site, and what how to actually apply for it.
+In this blog, we lay out how a PG works, what options to consider when opting for a gateway to your site, and how to actually apply for it.

 The Parties to a Financial Transaction

 There are essentially four parties to an online financial transaction:

 - The acquiring bank whose services the merchant uses

 - The issuing bank whose credit card the customer uses

 The workflow in the payment process works like this: